Teaching Earth Day for the first time this year, or need a quick guide to the 2023 holiday? Read on for tips from our teacher team!

 - Planting a garden: Create a school garden, and teach children about the benefits of plants, flowers, and trees.

-- Clean-Up: Organise a clean-up event to pick up litter in the school's community.
+- Clean-Up: Organize a clean-up event to pick up litter in the school's community.

 - Recycling: Encourage children to recycle by setting up recycling stations around the school or in your classroom.